Exaii2/blender-creature-limb-drawer/README.md

 As the geometry nodes create lots of overlapping meshes, you might want to use a remesh modifier to create a smoother surface and reduce artifacts.
 Once expecations are met, apply the modifiers (and perhaps keep a copy of your Creature-Edge-Setup).

-#CURRENT ISSUES
+-- CURRENT ISSUES

 There are some known issues for this version.

 - MESH GENERATION
 Currently, every LimbMid will also create a LimbEnd inside of it.
 The LimbEnd is usually not visible.
 This might change with future versions, based on available nodes.

-- LIMBEND DIRECTION.
+- LIMBEND DIRECTION
 Sometimes, when extruding endpoints, the resulting endpoint might be incorrectly aligned.
 I have yet to find a consistent solution for this.

 - LIMB ORIENTATION